-The Rules tab enables you to create rules that will automatically trigger in response to requests.
+The Rules tab enables you to create rules (including custom ones) that will automatically trigger in response to requests.

 The Rules functionality provides options for testing changes to web code without updating the production server, reproducing previously captured bugs in SAZ files, and running website demos while you are offline.

 The collaboration functionalities allow you to import and export a single rule or set of rules and share rules directly with other Fiddler Everywhere collaborators.
 Each rule has a different order priority and execution weight which can be easily controlled by promoting or demoting a rule.

 The Rules tab is available after version 2.0.0 and later, while previous versions had the aAuto Responder tab.
 The capabilities of the functionalities are different—the Rule Builder can change what the servers will receive in terms of requests and responses, given that such rules are applied.
 The Auto Responder is only capable of mocking a server request or response and modifying the local request or response.
 Therefore, not all rules change the server data.

 - Rules Toolbar—Provides options for sharing, manual import or export, and manual execution.

 - Rule Builder—Creates new rules and edits existing ones.

 - Rules Queue—A queue of created rules executed in the order of appearance from top to bottom.
 Each rule in the queue has its toolbar with different rule-related functionalities.

 When executing each rule or running a rule on previously saved sessions, Rules follows a built-in logic depending on whether the session is actively captured (ongoing Live Traffic sessions).

 Live Traffic and Rules stick to the following basic guidelines: